-Russell Westbrook Trade Rumors: This Team Emerging As Suitor For Star Guard - NESN.com
+Russell Westbrook Trade Rumors: This Team Emerging As Suitor For Rockets Star - NESN.com

 “So far, in talks, the Rockets have been protective of both James Harden and Russell Westbrook but there is plenty of time between now and Wednesday’s NBA draft.”

-A Westbrook would qualify as Michael Jordan’s biggest splash since taking control of the Hornets.
+A Westbrook trade would qualify as Michael Jordan’s biggest splash since taking control of the Hornets.

 Westbrook, who turned 32 on Thursday, is coming off a season in which he averaged 27.2 points, 7.9 rebounds and 7.0 assists per game.
 He has three years remaining on his current deal, as well as a player option for the 2023-24 season.